Salesman Sample Stoves / Toy & Child

 or display piece that would sit in the store window.
 The truth is

-one stove might fit two or more of those descriptions as the one to the
+one stove might fit two or more of those descriptions as the stove to the

 left does.
-At 70 some lbs though I doubt it was being carried door
+At 70 some lbs. it is doubtful it was being carried door

 Many less knowledgeable sellers call